 I belatedly came to Shellenberger in my research on nuclear power’s potential to help cut carbon emissions.
 But his new book — on the terrible progressive governance in many American cities in recent years — is what gave me the idea to interview him.
 On homelessness, crime, addiction, and the fast-deterioration of our public spaces, San Fran-sicko, despite its trolly title, is empirical, tough-minded and, in my view, humane.
 But make up your own mind, in what was one of the more timely conversations I’ve had this year.

-You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app,” which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For two clips of our conversation — on the reasons why San Francisco progressives won’t build safe homeless shelters, and on the growing backlash against Democrats on crime and urban disorder — head over to our YouTube page.
 (And be sure to check out Shellenberger’s substack — he’s on a major roll this week.)

 A reader writes: